-Click on “Desktop & Screen Saver” option and go to “Screen Saver” tab.
-You will see “Hot Corners…” button on the bottom part as shown in the below picture.
+- Go to “Screen Saver” tab and you will see “Hot Corners…” button on the bottom part as shown in the below picture.

-Click on the button to open a pop-up.
-You will see four dropdown boxes indicating the four corners of your Mac.
+- Click on the button to open a pop-up.
+You will see four dropdown boxes indicating the four corners of your Mac’s screen.

-Basically, you can assign same or different function for each corner.
-Click on one of the dropdowns to see the list of the available functions.
+- Click on one of the dropdowns to see the list of the available functions.
+You can assign same or different function for each corner.

 Hot Corners Functions in Mac